mathu3004/Pearl_Path/README.md

 - **Map Visualization**
     - All recommended places (hotels, restaurants, attractions) are displayed as markers on an interactive map using OpenStreetMap.
     - Helps users easily understand the geographical layout of their itinerary and distances between locations.

+# Travel Itinerary Generator Without Radius
+This component of Pearl Path is a machine learning-powered travel planning system that generates personalized itineraries based on user preferences such as destination, budget, cuisines, dietary needs, activities, and number of days—without applying any distance or radius constraints.
+Instead of location proximity, it uses content-based filtering, collaborative filtering, and feature relevance to deliver intelligent and diverse daily travel recommendations.

+## Features
+- Generates daily travel itineraries based on user input
+- Recommends:
+    - One hotel per city (max 3-day stay)
+    - Three restaurants per day (breakfast, lunch, dinner)
+    - Two unique attractions per day based on activities
+- Interactive modification of restaurant and attraction recommendations after generation
+- Map visualization of all itinerary points using OpenStreetMap
+- Ensures no duplicate entries across meals or attractions
+- Clean, personalized suggestions using ML-driven filtering techniques

+## Key Highlights
+- Personalized plans based on city, budget, food preferences and activity interests
+- Hotel recommendations using content-based filtering and collaborative filtering (SVD)
+- Restaurant recommendations filtered by meal types, cuisines, dietary needs, and budget
+- Attraction recommendations using TF-IDF + cosine similarity based on activity categories
+- Dynamic frontend built with React for a seamless user experience
+- Real-time itinerary editing with updated suggestions
+- Integrated map view of hotel, restaurant and attraction locations

+## Tech Stack
+- **Frontend:** React
+- **Backend:** Python (Flask-based API)
+- **Database:** MongoDB
+- **Machine Learning & Recommendation:**
+    - Content-Based Filtering (TF-IDF, Cosine Similarity)
+    - Collaborative Filtering (SVD)
+    - Data preprocessing and encoding using pandas and scikit-learn
+- **Mapping & Visualization:** OpenStreetMap + Leaflet.js

+## How It Works
+- **User Input Form:**
+    - Users fill in trip details including destination(s), number of travel days, budget, cuisines, food preferences, and activity interests.
+- **Preprocessing:**
+    - Encodes destinations, cuisines, dietary preferences, and meal types
+    - Cleans and standardizes price and rating fields
+- **Hotel Matching:**
+    - Combines content-based and collaborative filtering
+    - Filters hotels by budget and destination
+    - Ranks hotels based on rating, ranking position, and feature similarity
+- **Restaurant Matching:**
+    - Matches restaurants based on cuisine, dietary restrictions, and meal types
+    - Filters by city and budget
+    - Calculates a custom match score and returns the best-fitting options
+- **Attraction Matching:**
+    - Uses TF-IDF to compute similarity between user activities and attraction descriptions
+    - Filters attractions by city and price
+    - Sorts by similarity and popularity
+- **Itinerary Assembly:**
+    - Assigns one hotel per city (maximum 3 consecutive days)
+    - Recommends three different restaurants per day
+    - Recommends two unique attractions per day
+    - Ensures diversity and no duplicate selections
+- **Modification & Map Display:**
+    - Users can modify specific recommendations (restaurant, attraction) after itinerary generation
+    - Users can delete individual restaurant, attraction or hotel recommendations
+    - All destinations are plotted interactively on a map using OpenStreetMap and Leaflet